 If you enrolled on or before the effective date of the student policy and you were eligible for health benefits at the time, your coverage will take effect as of the effective date of the student policy.
-Your coverage will take effect on this date if we received your completed enrollment application or you did not submit a waiver form to waive automatic enrollment in the student plan and you paid any required premium contribution.
+Your coverage will take effect on this date if you did not submit a waiver form to waive automatic enrollment in the student plan and you paid any required premium contribution.